-1. Reduce the level of spend; this would result in a decrease in the level of service, or an increased level of risk of sustainable asset performance.

-2. Continue with the 'current' approach

-3. Increase expenditure where investment in infrastructure many assist economic growth.
+- 1. Reduce the level of spend; this would result in a decrease in the level of service, or an increased level of risk of sustainable asset performance - 2.
+Continue with the 'current' approach - 3.
+Increase expenditure where investment in infrastructure may assist economic growth

-In terms of option 1; BDC is already extending asset lives and delaying renewal work within acceptable risk limits.
-The spend has been reprioritised within similar budget bands to where the most benefit aligns with Council's goals.
-BDC remains open to option 3.
-In this scenario viable opportunities that will result in real benefits to the district would be supported through appropriate infrastructure provision.
+There is no one perfect option.
+Council has adopted a policy of optimising the optional factors.
+Council is already extending asset lives and delaying renewal work within acceptable risk limits.
+As a second step, our spend has been reprioritised within similar budget bands to where the most benefit aligns with Council's goals.
+Thirdly, we have signalled our Council will consider the provision of infrastructure if an opportunity will result in real benefits to the district.